 4. Commute issues

-Location problems arise when a job’s geographical requirements create practical difficulties for a candidate.
+Location problems arise when a role’s geographical requirements create practical troubles for a candidate.

-Long commute times can disrupt work-life balance and affect job satisfaction, especially if travel is extensive.
+Long transport times can disrupt work-life balance and affect job satisfaction, especially if travel is extensive.

-When facing these issues, assess how they impact your daily life and job satisfaction.
-If you need to decline an interview due to location or commute reasons, consider discussing possible alternatives like remote work.
+When facing these difficulties, assess how they impact your daily life.
+If you need to decline an interview due to place or commute reasons, consider discussing possible alternatives like remote work.

 How to deny an interview: example response: